tmihoc/terraform-provider-juju/docs-rtd/howto/install-and-manage-terraform-provider-juju.md

-(how-to-install-and-manage-`terraform-juju`)=
+(install-and-manage-terraform-provider-juju)=
-# How to install and manage `terraform-juju`
+# How to install and manage `terraform-provider-juju`

-## Install `terraform-juju`
+## Install `terraform-provider-juju`

-To install `terraform-juju` on Linux, macOS, or Windows, you need to install the `terraform` CLI.
+To install `terraform-provider-juju` on Linux, macOS, or Windows, you need to install the `terraform` CLI.
 For that, please follow the upstream instructions.

 > See more: [Hashicorp | Install Terraform](https://developer.hashicorp.com/terraform/install)